AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/README.md

 ---
 ## Expected Outcomes
-- I expect that online shopping trends will increase immensely compared to the pre-pandemic period, especially in categories linked to essential needs such as groceries and household products.
-Additionally, the alteration in human shopping habits will keep them making online purchases more compared to pre-Covid period.
+- I expect that shopping trends will increase immensely compared to the pre-pandemic period, especially in categories linked to essential needs such as groceries and household products.
+Additionally, the alteration in human shopping habits will keep them making general purchases more compared to pre-Covid period.